sachaos/viddy/README.md

 | Shift-N   | (Time machine mode) Go to current position |

 ## Configuration

+Viddy can be used without any configuration.
+However, if you want to customize the keybindings or default behavior, you can do so.

 Install your config file on `$XDG_CONFIG_HOME/viddy.toml` On macOS, the path is `~/Library/Application\ Support/viddy.toml`.